Radio Caroline: 1990–1991: After the raid

-On 1 October 1989, Radio Caroline restarted broadcasting from the Ross Revenge using makeshift equipment and low power, to retain the 558 kHz frequency.
+On 1 October 1989, Radio Caroline resumed broadcasting from the Ross Revenge using makeshift equipment and low power, to retain the 558 kHz frequency.
 Engineer Peter Chicago had hidden transmitter parts during the raid and retuned one 5 kW transmitter, previously used on short-wave, to 558 kHz.
 Over the following months, Caroline's signal quality improved as transmitting valves were donated and programming returned to normal.

 In June 1990, Spectrum Radio, a new multi-ethnic community radio station in London, was officially allocated 558 kHz.
 Caroline caused more interference to Spectrum than vice versa.
 Caroline broadcast regular apologies to Spectrum listeners but refused to vacate the channel.
 Spectrum threatened to sue the Radio Authority, which then allowed Spectrum to temporarily broadcast on 990 kHz alongside 558 kHz.
 Eventually, Caroline left 558 kHz and moved to 819 kHz.
 On 5 November 1990, lack of fuel and supplies forced the station to stop transmitting.
 The final song was Pilot of the Airwaves by Charlie Dore.

 Although most broadcasting staff left at that time, some remained for a year as caretakers while funding and equipment were sought.
 The station tried to obtain a licence from a developing country, hoping it might offer protection from the new provisions in the Broadcasting Act 1990 which came into force on 31 December that year.

 In November 1991, the ship lost its anchor in a storm and drifted onto the Goodwin Sands in the Channel.
-The crew (Caroline Martin, Rico and one other) was rescued by an RAF helicopter.
-The Ross Revenge was salvaged and brought into harbour in Dover, ending 27 years of Radio Caroline's unlicensed offshore career.
+The crew (Christian Cobley, Wendy Shepherd, Steve Conway, Stuart Dobson, Neil Gates, and Ricky Jones) was rescued by an Royal Air Force helicopter.
+The Ross Revenge was salvaged after several attempts and brought into harbour in Dover, ending 27 years of Radio Caroline's unlicensed offshore career.